the-vegetarian-vampire/Smart-Contract-Resources/README.md

 -----

 ## Dictionary of Key Terms (Solidity)
+ `Aave` - decentralised non-custodial liquidity market protocol where users can participate as suppliers or borrowers.
+Suppliers provide liquidity to the market to earn a passive income, while borrowers are able to borrow in an overcollateralised (perpetually) or undercollateralised (one-block liquidity) fashion; Stani Kulechov [interview](https://www.youtube.com/watch?v=PA9QrrH-ze0) by Haseeb Qureshi

 `ABI` - application binary interface specifies set of functions that can be accessed outside of smart contract; similar to a JSON

 `address` - (Ethereum; other blockchains will be different) a 42-character hexadecimal address derived from the last 20 bytes of the public key controlling the account with 0x appended in front

 `AMM` - Automated Market Maker; underlying protocol that powers all decentralized exchanges (DEXs), DEXs help users exchange cryptocurrencies by connecting users directly, without an intermediary; autonomous trading mechanisms that eliminate the need for centralized exchanges

+`arrays` - **fixed** [2] length of 2 elements and **dynamic** [] arrays with no fixed size; can also create an **array of structs**

 `assertEQ`